Q. What is 401Gives?

 Q. Who will receive my contact information?

-Q. As a donor, do I need to create an account with GiveGab?
+Q. Do I (donor) need to create an account with GiveGab?

 No. You do not need to create an account to make a donation.
 The benefits of creating an account include having your tax receipts collected in one location, being able to track your donations, follow the charities you support, and engage in future volunteering and donations.
 Your tax receipt is emailed immediately upon processing your donation.
 To claim a donation as a deduction on U.S. taxes, you should retain the donation receipt as an official record.